AlexandreBrakel/4170-Project/README.md

 To execute our code follow these steps

 ### **1**
-First you run `Webscraper.py` to collect the data which can be done by running
+First you run `Webscraper.py` to collect the data which can be done by running the following in your command line
 ```
 python Webscraper.py
 ```